cpollard0/vault-encrypt-api/README.md

 There will be two primary functions:

 1. The ability to store vault secrets in the parameter store.
 This takes care of the pesky "storing secrets in a spreadsheet problem".
 2. The ability to leverage those vault secrets to encrypt a string without knowing the vault secret.
 This takes care of the issue impedement of needing someone else to encrypt your secret (even if you own the secret...inefficient, right?).

-It will start out as two lambdas - one for manipulating the vault passwords and one for encrypting secrets.

-It will grow into a full fledged API to do these functions.

-Over time, I want to build an angular app using amplify that leverages these APIs to provide a nice GUI into the tool.
-Or add it to ITMS.
+There are two lambdas -

+1. manipulating the parameter store
+2. using one of those parameters to vault encrypt a string

+## Future

+Build a serverless angular app that uses these APIs.
+Maybe integrate into ITMS?